Don Gullett: Later baseball career

+Gullett was inducted into the Cincinnati Reds Hall of Fame in 2002.

 Personal life

 Gullett married his wife, Cathy, in 1969.
-The couple are parents of a son and two daughters.
-Gullett has suffered two heart attacks.
+They had a son and two daughters.

-He resides at and owns a farm in his hometown of Lynn in Greenup County, Kentucky.
-Tobacco was the primary crop grown during the 1970s and 1980s.
-About 800 Cannabis plants being cultivated on his farmland were discovered by the Kentucky State Police on August 1, 1977.
-He denied any knowledge of the plants.
-The farmland's caretaker was his brother Jack who was indicted on a charge of trafficking in a controlled substance the following month on September 30.
-Red Smith joked, "Gullett, of course, doesn't have to grow his own.
-With the salary he wangled out of the Yankees as a free agent, he can afford to buy all the joints he needs in the retail market."
+Gullett farmed in his hometown of Lynn in Greenup County, Kentucky, growing tobacco as his primary crop during the 1970s and 1980s.
+On August 1, 1977, the Kentucky State Police discovered about 800 cannabis plants being cultivated on his farmland.
+Gullett denied any knowledge of the plants.
+The caretaker of the property, his brother Jack, was indicted on a charge of trafficking in a controlled substance the following month on September 30.